 Johnson partygate hangover leaves Sunak with a headache

-Boris Johnson’s allies have urged Tory MPs not to back the report into Boris Johnson’s conduct.
+Boris Johnson’s allies have urged Tory MPs not to back the report into his conduct.

 The fallout from a scathing report which found Boris Johnson lied to MPs over partygate has left Rishi Sunak with a battle to hold his warring Tory party together.